 Hardship Exam Policy

-A minimum of five exam periods are set aside for make-up exams due to hardship during the regular examination period.
-All examination hardship petitions must be approved by the Executive Associate Dean, Academic Affairs (or his representative).
+Exam periods are set aside for make-up exams due to hardship during the regular examination period.
+All examination hardship petitions must be approved by the Executive Associate Dean, Academic Affairs (or representative).
 Hardship petition forms are available from the Registrar’s Office; and, after completion by the student, the petition is to be submitted to the Registrar’s Office.
-The petition will then be reviewed by the Executive Associate Dean, Academic Affairs (or his representative) for approval.
+The petition will then be reviewed by the Executive Associate Dean, Academic Affairs (or representative) for approval.
 If approved, the student will be notified.
 The professor will be informed of the number (amount) of students who have been granted permission to hardship the exam at a particular time.
 The identity of these students will NOT be disclosed to the professor, but will remain anonymous according to policy.
-Only after a request has been completely evaluated and approved by the Executive Associate Dean, Academic Affairs (or his representative) will a student be exempted from a scheduled exam.
+Only after a request has been completely evaluated and approved by the Executive Associate Dean, Academic Affairs (or representative) will a student be exempted from a scheduled exam.
 The deadline for submission of a petition will be set each semester by the Registrar.

 Only where special circumstances warrant will a hardship exam be scheduled on a day other than a hardship day.
 Examples of special circumstances include medical emergencies or a death in the family.
 If special circumstances exist, it is the responsibility of the student and the professor to make other arrangements for taking the exam, which must then be approved by the Dean’s Office.
 The professor is responsible for administering, monitoring, and collecting “special case” hardship examinations.